hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-cold-tiered-volume-and-use-hpe-ezmeral-data-fabric-object-store-as-remote-target.md

   - hpe-ezmeral-data-fabric
   - data-tiering
   - object-store
+  - hpe-greenlake-for-data-fabric
 ---
 ## Introduction

+### What is Data Tiering and Why?

+Much of your data needs to be retained, either to meet regulatory requirements or because it still has value.
+It’s useful for data that is not accessed frequently but needs to be retained to be stored in a more resource-efficient and cost-effective manner.
+That’s the basic idea behind Data Tiering.

+The most frequently accessed file data can be thought of as a "hot" data tier, using normal file storage.
+Data used less often can be moved to low-cost storage alternatives in different ways, depending on the relative frequency of access.
+Some data is rarely accessed or modified but needs to be archived for future projects, for verification purposes in audits or to meet regulatory requirements.
+This "cold" data could be tiered to low-cost object storage in the same data storage system or in a remote storage system such as remote object storage.

+This blog post focuses on remote object storage.

 In HPE Ezmeral Data Fabric, you can create a Cold-Tiered Volume, set corresponding Storage Policies, and periodically offload the data in the Volume to the remote object storage.